lollor/lollor/README.md

 ## Hi there 👋, I'm Lorenzo Raia

-I'm an experienced web and software developer with a wide range of technical skills.
+I'm an experienced web and software developer with a wide range of technical skills, based in Milan, Italy. 🌍

 ### About me
 - 🖥️ Software and Web Developer